-I have been dreaming up this recipe for Curry Cauliflower Tacos, since we took a detour through Truckee and found Margs Taco Bistro.
-Besides being a great little place to stop, refresh from a long trip and fill up on tacos, Margs’ tacos go beyond creativity, from a traditional carnitas all the way to Korean tacos, with a lot of flavor from other countries sprinkled in-between.
-We pretty much sampled one of each taco, while there, but the India inspired Vindaloo taco really stood out.
+I have been dreaming up this recipe for Curry Cauliflower Tacos since we took a detour through Truckee and found Margs Taco Bistro.
+Their tacos go beyond traditional carnitas, as most of them were inspired by countries from all over the world.
+We sampled one of each taco on the menu, and the Vindaloo taco really stood out.
 Who says a taco has to have Latina flavors only.

 Recipe: Curry Cauliflower Tacos

 1 1/2 lb cauliflower, washed, patted dry, and cut into small florets

 1 1/2 tablespoons curry powder, I like Just Cooks but you can use your favorite

 1 15 ounces can chickpeas, drained, washed, and patted dry (they roast better)

 8 ounces whole milk Greek yogurt